Software for Club Treasurers

 Forecast of income and expenditure

 Illustration of the purpose of budgeting as a means of forecasting business performanceBudgeting is a critically important part of the business planning process.
-Business owners and managers need to be able to predict whether a business will make a profit or not.
-A budget is basically a model of how the business might perform, financially speaking, if certain strategies, events, plans are carried out.
+Business owners and managers need to be able to predict whether a business will make aprofit or not.
+The purpose of budgeting is basically to provide a model of how the business might perform, financially speaking, if certain strategies, events, plans are carried out.

 In constructing a Business Plan, the manager attempts to forecast Income and Expenditure, and thereby profitability.